 “It just doesn’t work,” says Davyd.
 “We’re unsure how to resolve it, but I will say there’s not much new in this crisis, it’s just putting a magnifying glass over things that were already a problem.
 In the last 20 years it has become increasingly difficult to sell tickets to see an unknown or breaking artist.
-If you ask us to take that model online the same applies.
+If you ask us to take that model online, the same applies.
 Engagement stats we’ve seen are very low as well – on average people are engaging with a stream for 10-15 minutes.”

 While musicians might be able to sell music and merchandise to plug a gap, there is an entire sector of workers around theatre and music events who do not have this option, from touring crew to set designers.
-Entertainment union BECTU estimates that 7,442 theatre and live events workers have been made redundant as a result of Covid-19, and many in this sector do not qualify for any support, meaning the workforce for staged performances post-pandemic may look very different.
+Entertainment union Bectu estimates that 7,442 theatre and live events workers have been made redundant as a result of COVID-19, and many in this sector do not qualify for any support, meaning the workforce for staged performances post-pandemic may look very different.

 In terms of how much people are prepared to pay for a show, the MVT’s findings are catastrophic, and there is a minefield to be cleared regarding rights and royalties for different sorts of streams.
 “The worrying thing is how much musicians rely on live music earnings as what props up their careers,” Davyd explains.
-“We’ve seen streaming attack their recording careers, so if the same happened to live we’re not sure it could be a viable business at all.”
+“We’ve seen streaming attack their recording careers, so if the same happened to live [events] we’re not sure it could be a viable business at all.”

 Audience enthusiasm for attending events in person remains high – 93% of respondents to a Society of London Theatre survey said they were looking forward to returning to theatres once they reopen.

-Theatre maker Javaad Alipoor has been integrating digital spaces into theatre performances for years, notably with the first two in a trilogy he has made with his collaborator and co-director Kirsty Housley.
+Theatre maker Javaad Alipoor has been integrating digital spaces into theatre performances for years, notably with the first two in a trilogy he has made with collaborator and co-director Kirsty Housley.
 The Believers Are But Brothers is about online radicalisation of young men into the alt-right, and Rich Kids is a play about entitlement and consumption in Iranian society.
 Both ask audience members to leave their phones on and integrate social media such as Instagram and Whatsapp.
 “Technology is part of the narrative,” he explains, and from an artistic perspective, he says it’s about wanting form to follow story.

-However, Alipoor’s plays were not Covid-ready by dint of their smartphone integrations, although he was able to adapt them.
-Rich Kids was staged online at Traverse Theatre and he developed an interactive film version of The Believers Are But Brothers for Copenhagen International Documentary Festival, which was also shown through HOME in Manchester.
+However, Alipoor’s plays were not COVID-19-ready by dint of their smartphone integrations, although he was able to adapt them.
+Rich Kids was staged online at Traverse Theatre in Edinburgh, Scotland, and Alipoor developed an interactive film version of The Believers Are But Brothers for Copenhagen International Documentary Festival, which was also shown through HOME in Manchester.
 They will still require you to leave your phone on.
-“We thought, it cannot be beyond the ken of humankind to have a Whatsapp group with a load of people who’ve never met each other before.
-It has an extra creepiness that the in-person version didn’t have.”
+“We thought, it cannot be beyond the ken of humankind to have a Whatsapp group with a load of people who’ve never met each other before,” Alipoor says.
+“It has an extra creepiness that the in-person version didn’t have.”